bitsgalore/bitsgalore.github.io/_posts/2023/2023-05-25-identification-of-pdf-preservation-risks-with-verapdf-and-jhove.md

 Since JHOVE doesn't report the *FontFile2* property for the PDF without embedded fonts, I wondered if this was a coincidence.
 As the meaning of this property (or any of JHOVE's properties for that matter) is not documented, I took a peek at [JHOVE's source code](https://github.com/openpreserve/jhove/blob/94da570caa55759354fa6fcd50e4ea7edbba1e7d/jhove-modules/pdf-hul/src/main/java/edu/harvard/hul/ois/jhove/module/PdfModule.java#L3830).
 This revealed that the *FontFile2* property originates from the "font descriptor" dictionary, which is documented in section 9.8 (Font Descriptors) of the [ISO 32000-1 PDF specification](https://opensource.adobe.com/dc-acrobat-sdk-docs/pdfstandards/PDF32000_2008.pdf).
 Here we can see (Table 122) that the keys *FontFile*, *FontFile2* and *FontFile3* (which also exist as separate JHOVE properties) all indicate embedded fonts.

-This means we can actually use JHOVE's output to check for font embedding, but to identify a PDF with one or more fonts that are not embedded one needs to iterate over all font property groups, and then check for the *absence* of either of three separate properties (*FontFile*, *FontFile2* and *FontFile3*), none of which are documented.
+This means we can actually use JHOVE's output to check for font embedding, but to identify a PDF with one or more fonts that are not embedded, one needs to iterate over all font property groups, and then check for the *absence* of either of three separate properties (*FontFile*, *FontFile2* and *FontFile3*).
+None of these properties are documented.
 This is not ideal to begin with, and made worse by JHOVE's rather labyrinthine output format.

 ### File attachments